Angling4Education delivers a range of youth interventions designed to

 Littlegreen School is fortunate to be situated within South Downs National Park.
 Green rolling pastures, wide open spaces, ancient woodlands, river valleys and dramatic coastline truly encompass the National Park’s ethos of being one of ‘Britain’s Breathing Spaces’.
 With over 3,300km of rights of way, the South Downs National Park offers a landscape as diverse as it is breath-taking.
 This is truly a place with something for everyone, all easily accessible and that is why the staff and boys at Littlegreen have been exploring the Park by forming a ‘walk group’.
 This a great way to keep fit and healthy while enjoying beautiful countryside and exploring real life cross-curricular links.

 The walks are all free of charge and range from gentle strolls to longer walks up on the Downs.
-They are led by Mr Tognerelli and the boys can walk and talk, learning about aspects of the National Park such as wildlife, farming and archaeology which they may not be aware of.
+They are led by Mr Tognerelli and the boys can walk and talk, learning about aspects of the National Park such as wildlife, farming and archaeology.

 To find out more about South Downs national Park follow the link below:

 Positive About Futures is a new careers service at Chichester College.
 The hub offers all types of career advice and guidance, including information about apprenticeships and traineeships.
 Positive About Futures provide a wide range of services and are open to everyone.